Azure/terraform-azurerm-avm-res-network-networkinterface/examples/configure_IPv4_IPv6_dual_networking/README.md

 <!-- BEGIN_TF_DOCS -->
-# Add a network interface to an existing Standard Load Balancer
+# Configure a network interface with dual-stack network

-This shows how to create a network interface and add it to an existing Standard Load Balancer.
+This exampls shows how to create a network interface with a dual-stack network, supporting both IPv4 and IPv6 addresses.

 ```hcl
 terraform {